 Most rooms are designed for at least two occupants and are furnished with single beds or bunk beds, mattresses, a large study desk, chairs, closets, a dresser, and mirror.
 Each room comes equipped with jacks for telephones and computers, along with easy cable television hook-up.
 Students may bring their own appliances, such as small refrigerators, microwaves, stereos, alarm clocks, DVD players, and gaming systems.
 Due to safety requirements and fire codes, no hot plates or electrical cooking devices are permitted.
 Everything else is up to your own sensibilities and preferences.
 You may decorate your room however you wish, but we ask that you keep it in good taste.
 Posters or other items considered to be inappropriate by the College will not be permitted in the dorm room.
 At least one inspection for cleanliness and fire prevention will be scheduled each month.

-John Mills, Dean of Men/Director of Student Housing
+John Mills, Dean of Students/Director of Student Housing

 Phone: (606) 368-6121